 How starving cancer cells feed themselves alternatively

 Cancer cells are often poorly supplied with blood vessels and therefore have to grow in a nutrient-poor environment.
 They cope by switching to protein as an alternative food source.
 Scientists in Vienna and Heidelberg have now identified a protein that enables cancer cells to switch to alternative foods, as reported in the journal Science.
-This could indicate a possible way to starve out cancer cells in a targeted manner.
+This might indicate a possible way to starve out cancer cells in a targeted manner.

 <!–